 ("designation assigned to" indicates unofficial discovery credit)

-1. Ten lunar distances: A "lunar distance" (LD) is the average distance between Earth and Moon (about 384,400 km., the same as 238,855 miles or nearly ten [9.59] times around Earth's equator).
+1. Ten lunar distances: A "lunar distance" (LD) is the average distance between Earth and Moon (about 384,400 km., the same as 238,855 miles or 9.59 times around Earth's equator).
 Ten lunar distances has no special astronomical importance but is a useful arbitrary "bubble" within which to organize this reporting.
-An approach by a small Solar-System body starts to become interesting at less than four LD out from Earth as it encounters our planet's "Hill sphere" (distance indicated by the blue line in this illustration at about 3.9 LD).
-This is a region within which Earth's gravitational influence can change the orbits of passing objects.
-The Moon also has a Hill sphere, outlined here as a gray circle.
-(Earth and Moon are not shown to scale.)
-The "Earth-Moon system" is generally defined as that region of space within a radius of one lunar distance from Earth, so an object can pass very close to the Moon yet not be described as coming "inside" the E-M system.
+An approach by a small Solar-System body begins to become interesting at less than 2.41 LD from Earth as it encounters our planet's gravitational sphere of influence, or SOI.
+(Note that until May 2014 we instead used Earth's "Hill sphere" for this reporting, indicated by the blue line in this illustration at about 3.9 LD, Earth and Moon not shown to scale).
+Earth's gravity can change the orbits of objects passing through its SOI.
+The Moon has its own SOI, which changes with distance from Earth but is never much more than 0.18 LD.
+The "Earth-Moon system" is generally defined as that region of space within a radius of one lunar distance from Earth, so an object can pass close to the Moon yet not be described as coming "inside" the E-M system.

 2. Data credit: All data on this page derived from orbit solutions comes from the NASA JPL Solar System Dynamics (SSD) Group through its Horizons system.
 All information about optical observations comes from the IAU Minor Planet Center (MPC) and info about radar observations comes from JPL SSD.
 The MPC, NASA, and JPL are not associated with this page or A/CC, and responsibility for the interpretation of this information and its use here rests entirely with A/CC.
 Important note: Approach times presented here as to-the-minute may have unstated uncertainties of a few minutes, or many minutes or even hours for objects with old or very short observation spans, which is significant because the Earth moves through its own diameter in about seven minutes.
 Thus actual encounter distances may vary, occasionally by as much as ten lunar distances.
 See JPL's Close Approach Tables for nominal vs. minimum possible passage distances and times and for their note about uncertainties.